whathejoe/lms-m4g4/README.md

 2. On your browser go to *http://localhost/phpmyadmin/*
 3. Click on SQL, enter `CREATE DATABASE grade4_db;` and click Go
 4. Click on grade4_db on the database list (left-hand side)
 5. Again click on SQL and enter the following code:
-    ```sql
+    ```
     CREATE TABLE students (
 	    id INT(6) UNSIGNED AUTO_INCREMENT PRIMARY KEY,
 	    name VARCHAR(30) NOT NULL,